api-platform/docs/core/jwt.md

 api_platform:
     swagger:
          api_keys:
              - { name: 'Authorization', type: 'header' }
 ```

-And the Authorise button will appear.
+And the Authorize button will appear.

 ![Screenshot of API Platform with Authorize button](images/JWTAuthorizeButton.png)

-### Add new API key
+### Adding a New API Key

-All you have to do is configure the API key in the value field.
+All you have to do is to configure the API key in the value field.

 By default [only the authorization header mode is enabled](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#2-use-the-token) in [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle).

-You must add the [JWT token](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#1-obtain-the-token) as below and authorize.
+You must set the [JWT token](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#1-obtain-the-token) as below and click on the "Authorize" button.

 ```
 Bearer MY_NEW_TOKEN